-The Oversight Board certified fiscal plans for PREPA, University of Puerto Rico (the "University") and HTA on June 28, 2022, May 27, 2022 and October 14, 2022, respectively.
-The Oversight Board also certified the fiscal year 2023 budgets for Commonwealth, PREPA, the University and HTA on June 30, 2022.
 On June 23, 2023, the Oversight Board filed a fiscal plan for PREPA for FY2023, which provided for approximately \$2.4 billion of distributions to PREPA bondholders.
-The University is not a debtor in Title III and continues to be current on its debt service payment.
-However, the University is subject to a standstill agreement with its senior bondholders, which has been extended to May 31, 2024.
+The University of Puerto Rico (the "University") is not a debtor in Title III and continues to be current on its debt service payment.
+However, the University is subject to a standstill agreement with its senior bondholders, which has been extended to November 30, 2024.
 National is not a party to the standstill agreement.
-As of March 31, 2024, National had \$72 million of insured debt service outstanding related to the University.
+As of September 30, 2024, National had \$62 million of insured debt service outstanding related to the University.